miooor/TowerDefense/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/vadash/TowerDefense/total)

 Mini bot plugin that lets you AFK with summoner.
-Just load bunch of maps in stash and run it
+Just load bunch of maps in stash and run it.
+Plugin is paid

 # Features